szabototo89/create-it/README.md

 create-it
 =========

-Simple component creation library which helps to apply pure DI in your projects.
+Simple component creation library helps to apply pure DI in your projects.
+Designed for React.js.

 ## create-it <3 React.js